 Year 13 Curriculum

-February 1st sees the A-level exam project, this is approached similarly to the personal investigation.
+February 1st sees the A-Level exam project, this is approached similar to the personal investigation.
 The only difference is that the final outcome is created during a 15-hour supervised, practical exam.

-GCSE catch-up sessions are available to help support students with their coursework and exam projects.
-This may be to use specialist materials and equipment or seek one to one support with the teacher.
+GCSE drop-in sessions are available to help support students with their coursework and exam projects.
+This may be to use specialist materials and equipment or seek one-to-one support with the teacher.

 SARAH BEAUMONT, Subject Leader for Art & Design